20 Foods You Can Only Find In The South

 Seasoned with a custom blend of spices, this recipe has been around for 90 years until Wickles (wicked pickles?) shared it with us in 1998.
 This jar is definitely making its way onto my personal list of must-try foods.

 Or chitterlings.
-Or pig intestines that are cooked and then ladled onto a bowl of rice or pasta… If you’re into that.
+Or pig intestines that are cooked and then ladled onto a bowl of rice or pasta.

 Unfortunately, this so-called wine does not contain any alcohol.
-But since it’s been around since 1917 (after it was made during a WWI sugar shortage), this Salisbury-born soda must be a hit.
+It’s been around since 1917 (after it was made during a WWI sugar shortage), so this Salisbury-born soda must be a hit.

 As the name suggests, this deep-fried finger food was originally made to bribe dogs into keeping quiet.
-These says, they keep fans’ mouths shut and full of the crunchy golden brown nuggets.
+These days, they keep fans’ mouths shut and full of the crunchy golden brown nuggets.

 Shrimp and Grits

-Southerners enjoy this creamy seafood dish nowadays for lunch or dinner, or even breakfast!
-Besides for being an everyday staple, a warm bowl of creamy shrimp and grits is also quite festive, as it’s usually enjoyed on Christmas or New Year’s.
+Southerners enjoy this creamy seafood dish nowadays for lunch, dinner, or even breakfast!
+Besides being an everyday staple, a warm bowl of creamy shrimp and grits is also quite festive, as it’s usually enjoyed on Christmas or New Year’s.

 Chicken & Dumplings

 This hearty dish is as comforting as comfort food gets.
-To up this meal’s nutrition factor, many add veggies like carrots, celery, or peas, while others call that blasphemy.
+Many people also add veggies like carrots, celery, or peas, but others call that blasphemy.

-Sweet and ideal for deep frying, this white-fleshed fish is dipped into seasoned cornmeal and buttermilk, and is one of a southerner’s fave lunches.
-Pair catfish (one of the healthiest and cheapest foods in America) with a bucket of hush puppies and abundant tartar sauce and you’ve got yourself belly-filling (and possibly artery-clogging) meal.
+Sweet and ideal for deep frying, this white-fleshed fish is dipped into seasoned cornmeal and buttermilk, and is a popular southern lunch.
+Pair catfish (one of the cheapest foods in America) with a bucket of hush puppies and abundant tartar sauce, and you’ve got yourself a belly-filling meal.